 About the meaning

 Thukhuma means art or culture in Pali, the liturgical language of Myanmar’s dominant Theravada Buddhist tradition.
 It also has connotations of uniqueness.
-Today the word is rarely used, but it can still be found.
+Although the word is rarely used today, it can still be encountered.
 Nay Pyi Taw has a Thukhuma Street.
 Yangon has a Thukhuma Khayethe (Art Travellers) theatre group.

 About the pronunciation